Updated on August 22, 2022

 It’s important to remember that, in order to acquire a fault-based divorce, you must be able to prove your accusation of fault.
 This proof can be based on testimony from witnesses with close knowledge of the wrongdoing or on documentation and supporting evidence.

 Fault can come in many forms.
-Texas Family Code Chapter 6 Subchapter A recognizes some of the most common fault-based grounds for divorce, including adultery, cruelty, a felony criminal conviction, and abandonment.
+Texas Family Code Chapter 6 Subchapter A recognizes some of the most common fault-based grounds for divorce, including adultery, cruelty, felony criminal conviction, and abandonment.

 Cruelty